 4.5.1 - Indemnification

-A Partner is fully responsible for his or her, verbal and written statements made regarding TRU products, services, and the TRU LEGACY Earnings Program that are not expressly contained in official TRU materials.
+A Partner is fully responsible for his or her, verbal and written statements made regarding TRU products, services, and the TRU Earnings Program that are not expressly contained in official TRU materials.
 Partners agree to indemnify TRU and TRU’s directors, officers, employees and agents and hold them harmless, from all, liability, including judgments, civil penalties, refunds, attorney fees, court costs or lost business incurred by TRU as a result of the Partner’s unauthorized representations or actions.
 This provision shall survive the termination of the Partner Agreement.

 4.5.2 - Income Claims and Marketing

 In their enthusiasm to enroll prospective Partners, some Partners are occasionally tempted to make income claims or earnings representations.
 This is counterproductive because new Partners may become disappointed very quickly if their results are not as extensive or as rapid as the results others have achieved.

 Moreover, the Federal Trade Commission and the States have laws or regulations that regulate or even prohibit certain types of income claims and testimonials made by persons.
 While Partners may believe, it is beneficial to provide copies of checks, or to disclose their earnings or others, such approaches have legal consequences that can negatively impact TRU as well as the Partner making the claim unless appropriate disclosures required by law are also made contemporaneously with the income claim or earnings representation.
 Because Partners do not have the data necessary to comply with the legal requirements for making income claims, a Partner may NOT make income projections, income claims or disclose his or her TRU income (including the showing of checks, copies of checks, bank statements or tax records).